dbetel/HPCS_LUAD/README.md

 **_Marjanovic\_et\_al\_2020_** - Contains the Jupyter notebook to process the data from Marjanovic*, Hofree*, Chan* et al., Cancer Cell 2020.
 A prerequisite to classify the cell states required to generate the figures in the paper.

 **_IGO14143_-Validation of Reporter** - Contains the Jupyter notebook to process FACS sorted 16 week KP Slc4a11-MCD/+ Hipp11-GGCB/+ tumors traced for 2 weeks post Tamoxifen.
-Generates data for Figure 1h, validation fo the Slc4a11-MCD reporter.
+Generates data for Figure 1h, validation of the Slc4a11-MCD reporter.

 **_tracing_** - Contains the Jupyter notebooks to process KP Slc4a11-MCD/+ Rosa26-mTmG/+ tumors used in tracing experiments.
    1. **_IGO15600_** - Contains the Jupyter notebook to process FACS sorted 14 week KP Slc4a11-MCD/+ Rosa26-mTmG/+ tumors traced for 2 weeks post Tamoxifen.